Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ffi-safe-polymorphism-in-rust.md

 mechanisms used are (deliberately) unspecified and not safe for FFI.

 The concrete use case is looking for a FFI-safe equivalent of C's `FILE*`;
-some sort of handle which doesn't care if it is backed by a real file on disk, a network socket, an OS pipe, or an arbitrary piece of code that consumes bytes.
+some writeable thing which doesn't care if it is backed by a real file on disk, a network socket, an OS pipe, or an arbitrary piece of code that consumes bytes.
 This `FILE*`-like type could then be instantiated by C and used to initialise the logger in a Rust library.